-In the Appendix we present an extended series of graphical comparisons that supplement the findings in Figures 3 and 4.
-First, we show the age profiles of wages and employment for women born in 1967 who meet the same criteria as our conscript and non-conscript groups.
-Female "conscripts" are presumably women who took maternity leave at ages 21 and/or 22, while "non-conscripts" are women who worked continuously at those ages.
-Consistent with other evidence on the costs of child-bearing (e.g., Light and Ureta, 1995), we find that women who take leave at a young age tend to have lower wages later in their careers than those who did not.
+FIGURE 4C.
+AGE PROFILES OF EMPLOYMENT FOR HIGH-EDUCATION CONSCRIPTS AND NONCONSCRIPTS women who took maternity leave at ages 21 and/or 22, while "nonconscripts" are women who worked continuously at those ages.
+Consistent with other evidence on the costs of childbearing (e.g., Light and Ureta 1995), we find that women who take leave at a young age tend to have lower wages later in their careers than those who did not.
 The gap is particularly pronounced for higher-educated women, as might be expected if career interruptions have a higher cost for them.
-Employment rates of women who took leave in their early 20's are also lower than the rates for those who did not.
-The negative impacts of leave-taking for young women contrast with the generally positive wage effects (and 0 employment effects) for men, and confirms that there is not a simple mechanical explanation for the male effects.
+Employment rates of women who took leave in their early 20s are also lower than the rates for those who did not.
+The negative impacts of leave-taking for young women contrast with the generally positive wage effects (and zero employment effects) for men, and confirms that there is not a simple mechanical explanation for the male effects.